dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 ## Logging

-Logging should be initialized early to get the most value out of logged data. `Application.onMAMCreate()` is most likely the best place to initialize logging.
+Logging should be initialized early to get the most value out of logged data. `Application.onMAMCreate()` is typically the best place to initialize logging.

 To receive MAM logs in your app, create a [Java Handler](http://docs.oracle.com/javase/7/docs/api/java/util/logging/Handler.html) and add it to the `MAMLogHandlerWrapper`.
 This will invoke `publish()` on the application handler for every log message.